It’s not so tough, honestly!

 Here is where things start to get a little more complicated – but no more so than bottle feeding at home.
-Gear starts to become necessary at this stage – as does choosing accommodation that will make your life easier…
+Gear starts to become necessary at this stage.
+So does choosing accommodation that will make your life easier…

-- Find out if where you’re staying has a kitchen or a kitchenette – if it does, book it!
+- Find out if where you’re staying has a kitchen or a kitchenette.
+If it does, book it!
 You definitely need a mini-fridge at this stage and a microwave would be super-handy as well.
-If you do have access to a microwave, bring along one of those microwavable sterilizers – a quick once-through once a day will keep all your bottles, nipples, pacifiers and other sterilizable things sterile.
-Now they also sell bags to sterilize in the microwave as well.
+If you do have access to a microwave, bring along one of those microwavable sterilizers.
+A quick once-through once a day will keep all your bottles, nipples, pacifiers, and other sterilizable things sterile.
+Now there are also bags to sterilize in the microwave as well.
 If the place has a kettle, or a stove and a pan, you could just use that for boiling water but it isn’t as easy.
 However, sterilizing bottles in a hotel room is really not a big deal.

 - If you are 100% sure that you can get the same brand of formula that your baby takes at your destination, than maybe you can get away with bringing enough for a few days.
 If you’re not, than bring enough for the duration of your trip + a little extra, just in case.
 Separate it among all of your luggage, so if one bag does end up lost, it’s not the one with ALL the baby’s formula.
 That tip applies to all the baby supplies, actually.